 Whats your number?
 Are all of those beats worth it?

 EDIT: This post gets a ton of views and I want to add a little nugget since I’ve actually raced Chattanooga now.
-While I think this is a solid theory if you are a good swimmer, I would not hesitate to wear a wetsuit if I did this race and it was legal.
+While I think this is a solid theory if you are a good swimmer, I would probably wear a wetsuit now if I did this race and it was legal.
 The issue I had last year was they slowed the current considerably and wetsuits were flying by me.
 It’s the first time I realized the distinct advantage a wetsuit gives you.
 That said, my swim wasn’t near what it should have been for this race.
 Thanks for reading!
 Mike.